 3 And one of them said, “Please come with your servants.”

 He answered, “I will go.”
 4 So he went with them.
-When they came to the Jordan, they cut down wood.
+When they came to the Jordan, they cut down trees.
 5 But as one of them was cutting down a tree, the ax head fell into the water.
 Then he cried and said, “Oh no, my master!
 It was borrowed.”

 6 The man of God asked, “Where did it fall?”
 He showed him the place.
-He cut down a stick, threw it in there, and made the iron float.
+He cut down a stick, threw it there, and made the iron float.
 7 He said, “Take it.”
 So he put out his hand and took it.

 Elisha Captures Blinded Syrians

 8 Now the king of Syria was at war against Israel, and he took counsel with his servants, saying, “My camp will be in such and such a place.”

 9 The man of God sent to the king of Israel, saying, “Beware that you do not pass this place, for the Syrians are coming down there.”
 10 The king of Israel sent to the place which the man of God told him and warned him of, and he saved himself there, not just once or twice.
 11 The king of Syria’s heart was very troubled about this.
 He called his servants and said to them, “Won’t you show me which of us is loyal to the king of Israel?”

 12 One of his servants said, “No, my lord, O king, but Elisha, the prophet who is in Israel, tells the king of Israel the words that you speak in your bedroom.”